Snowflake-Labs/terraform-provider-snowflake/MIGRATION_GUIDE.md

 >
 > If you want to upgrade multiple versions at once, consider reimporting your infrastructure using the newer provider version.
 Follow our [Resource Migration](https://registry.terraform.io/providers/Snowflake-Labs/snowflake/latest/docs/guides/resource_migration) guide for more details.

+> [!TIP]
+> If you're still using the `Snowflake-Labs/snowflake` source, see [Upgrading from Snowflake-Labs Provider](./SNOWFLAKEDB_MIGRATION.md) to upgrade to the snowflakedb namespace.

 ## v1.0.5 ➞ v1.1.0

 ### Timeouts in resources